Management of schizophrenia: Treatment resistant schizophrenia

+Rehabilitative interventions

+Individual Placement and Support (IPS), where the rehabilitated person is directly placed and supported in the workplace with the support of a professional, promotes the employment of people with schizophrenia and their survival in the open labour market better than the model of gradual work practice before placement.

+Research evidence on the relative superiority of different types of housing units for people with psychosis in terms of symptomatic or functional development is scarce.
+The support and independence provided in a residential unit should be flexible, individualised and, as far as possible, at the choice of the person being rehabilitated.
+The living environment should be as normal as possible and the rehabilitated person should not be isolated from the rest of the community.

 Traditional Chinese medicine

 Acupuncture is a procedure generally known to be safe and with few adverse effects.
 A Cochrane review found limited evidence for its possible antipsychotic effects in the treatment of schizophrenia and called for more studies.
 Another review found limited evidence for its use as an add-on therapy for the relief of symptoms but positive results were found for the treatment of sleep disorders that often accompany schizophrenia.

 Wendan decoction is a classic herbal treatment in traditional Chinese medicine used for symptoms of psychosis, and other conditions.
 Wendan decoction is safe, accessible, and inexpensive, and a Cochrane review was carried out for its possible effects on schizophrenia symptoms.
 Limited evidence was found for its positive antipsychotic effects in the short term, and it was associated with fewer adverse effects.
 Used as an add-on to an antipsychotic, wider positive effects were found.
 Larger studies of improved quality were called for.